Farhan0140/Python/Projects/Shop/README.md

 ├── _6_Order.py        # Order class to manage cart and total price ├── main.py            # Main application runner and logic
 └── README.md

+## ▶️ How to Run
+#### 🧰 Prerequisites
+    Python 3.x

+## 🚀 Run the application
+    python main.py

+## 📋 Usage Instructions
+###🔐 On Start
+    - Choose whether you already have an account
+    - Select role: Seller or Customer
+    - Log in or create a new account

+## 🧑 Seller Panel
+    1. Add Product
+    2. Remove Product
+    3. See Products
+    4. Exit